Clarence "Bo" W. Hall - Chief Executive Officer

 Cindy Gravely - Director of Finance & Administration

 Cindy Gravely has worked at Hall Community Services, Inc since June 2004.
 Cindy has 20 plus years of previous employment in various positions that required supervisory duties related to financial administration, human resources, employee relations, budget development and corporate oversight.
 Cindy started our Representative Payee Program and is currently the supervisor over this program.
 Cindy serves as Clarence "Bo" W. Hall's administrative assistant.
-Cindy also has served Special Olympics Area 8 as Chapter Treasurer for 10 years.
+Cindy has served as Special Olympics Area 8 treasurer since May 2004.

 Adrien Monti - Clinical Director